Believers in intelligent discussion

 Founding Executive Producer Dana Wolfe is the founding executive producer of IQ2US and the executive director of the Rosenkranz Foundation.
 After more than a decade as a producer for Ted Koppel’s Nightline, she worked as an independent media consultant for countless news divisions, including ABC News, CNBC, CNN, PBS Now, and Israeli Television.
 During the course of her career, Dana has conducted interviews with leading newsmakers, heads of state, and celebrities, including Salman Rushdie, Henry Kissinger, Madeleine Albright, Yasser and Suha Arafat, and Yitzhak Rabin.
 Among other accolades, her work has been recognized with five Emmys, a duPont-Columbia Award, and, most recently, three consecutive radio awards for IQ2US.
 Earlier in her career, she worked in Israel’s United Nations Mission for then-Ambassador Benjamin Netanyahu, before serving as assistant managing editor at the D.C.-based foreign policy journal The National Interest.
 A Canadian native, she began her television career in Toronto at CTV’s Canada AM.
 Dana is a member and judge of the National Academy of Television Arts and Sciences, New York, and joined Retro Report’s Board of Directors in 2015.
 She received her B.A. from York University in Toronto and her M.A. in International Studies from New York University.

 Host and Moderator The moderator of Intelligence Squared U.S. debates since 2008, John Donvan is an author and correspondent for ABC News.
 He has served as ABC’s White House Correspondent, along with postings in Moscow, London, Jerusalem, and Amman.
-John is the coauthor of In a Different Key: The Story of Autism, which will be published by Crown in January 2016.
-In addition to premiering his first one-man show, “Lose the Kid,” in 2013 in Washington, D.C., John is a three-time Emmy Award winner and was a National Magazine Award finalist in 2010.
+John is the coauthor of In a Different Key: The Story of Autism (Crown, 2016).
+In addition to premiering his first one-man show, “Lose the Kid,” in 2013 in Washington, D.C., John is a four-time Emmy Award winner and was a National Magazine Award finalist in 2010.

 CLEA CONNER CHANG